Alex Winter: Acting & directing

-In 1989, Winter found international success when he co-starred with Keanu Reeves, playing William "Bill" S. Preston Esq. in the smash-hit comedy Bill & Ted's Excellent Adventure, a role he reprised in its 1991 sequel, Bill & Ted's Bogus Journey.
+In 1989, Winter found international success when he co-starred with Keanu Reeves, playing William "Bill" S. Preston Esq. in the comedy Bill & Ted's Excellent Adventure, a role he reprised in its 1991 sequel, Bill & Ted's Bogus Journey.

 Following the success of Bill & Ted, Winter and creative collaborators Tom Stern and Tim Burns were hired to develop a sketch comedy show for MTV.
-The result, 1991's The Idiot Box, was canceled after six episodes.
-Winter, Stern and Burns accepted a $12 million deal from 20th Century Fox with Winter and Stern jointly making their feature film directorial debut and Winter starring in the 1993 science-fiction comedy Freaked.
+The result, 1991's The Idiot Box, was a hit for the network in its first season.
+Winter, Stern and Burns declined an offer to make a second season of the Idiot Box and instead accepted a $12 million deal from 20th Century Fox with Winter and Stern jointly making their feature film directorial debut and Winter starring in the 1993 comedy, Freaked.
 The film was never widely released, despite positive reviews from The New York Times and Entertainment Weekly.
-It has since become a minor cult favourite.
+It has since become a cult favorite, with a global re-release in 2025, with the Idiot Box being re-released at the same time.